mzrimsek/bingo/README.md

 ## Environment Format

 At least one pairing is required.
 Up to 10 are supported.
-All sheets used much be publicly available to view.
+All sheets used must be publicly available to view.

 ```
 GOOGLE_SHEET_URL_1=https://docs.google.com/spreadsheets/d/.../edit#gid=0